nivb52/amit-shwartz-01-10-2021/README.md

 # Purchese items App
-This App allows you to manage your own personal account and expenses of online shopping and delivery.
+This App allows you to manage your own personal account and expenses of online shopping and monitor delivery.

 ## Architecture
 state menegment with redux,